ExpandingShapes/SICP/index.md

-# SICP
-SICP examples and exercises
+# Structure and Interpretation of Computer Programs

 ## [Chapter 1.
 Building Abstractions with Procedures](/pages/chapters/chapter01.md)